schinria/data-viz-final-project/README.md

 ###Team Members:

-Jessica Kim
+* Jessica Kim
-Schinria Islam
+* Schinria Islam
-Steve McAlpine
+* Steve McAlpine
-Jeanette Pang
+* Jeanette Pang

-Let's use the READ_ME file as a timeline, keeping a record of our contributions over time.
+Let's use `READ_ME.md` as a timeline, keeping a record of our contributions over time.
 If you're adding a file just insert your name, date, and a small intro to a recent contribution:

 *4/5*
-Schinria Islam: Created repository and README.md
+Schinria Islam: Created repository and `README.md`

 *4/7*
 Steven McAlpine: Created a master file with primary dates and winners for both parties using delegate counts from RealClearPolitics.com